 I wasn’t really aware of that at the time because I was writing and trying to connect to my emotions and situations.
 It’s funny, because you’re speaking about things you don’t really know about yet.

 Totally.
 I also feel like you’ve had a fiercely loyal fan base over the years.
-Are there people at your shows that you recognize from the very beginning?
+Are there people at your shows that you recognise from the very beginning?

 Yeah!
 But also, what I find amazing is that I still have teenagers on the front row.
 There are 16-year-olds that tell me that they heard Made of Bricks when they were six, which is so fucking weird and cool.
 I love that little kids can be into my music because I was trying to write stories.
 There was a lot of imagination in that first record.